Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 ###1.d: Installing Python

 Next, you need to install Python3.5 or later.
-You can either navigate to Python's [Download](https://www.python.org/downloads) page and `Download Python 3.5.1` or [ClickHere](https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg) to start the download automatically.

-**Installing Python3.5**
+[ClickHere](https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg) to start downloading Python3.5.1.

-Navigate to and open the `python-3.5.1-macosx10.6.pkg` you downloaded.
+After downloading, open the `python-3.5.1-macosx10.6.pkg` you downloaded to begin installation.

 This will be the first thing you see when it opens.
 **Click Continue.**